Obtaining Copies of Police Reports

 As required by the FOIA, the Requestor will be required to certify that he/she/it is not making the FOIA Request to violate personal privacy, nor to further any commercial enterprise nor to disrupt the duly-undertaken work of the Sheriff's Office independent of the fulfillment of any of the rights stated in the Illinois Freedom of Information Act of the people to access to information.
 At the time these records are inspected, the requesting party may request any or all of the documents to be copied which will be done while you wait.

-We may request an additional seven (7) working days to respond to your FOIA Request for any of the reasons listed in the FOIA.
+We may request an additional five (5) business days to respond to your FOIA Request for any of the reasons listed in the FOIA.
 You will be notified in writing by first-class mail of the extension and the reason for it.
 The response to any such FOIA Request will be in writing and signed by the FOIA Officer.
-The Response will be mailed to the Requestor by first class mail, within seven (7) working days after this Office's receipt of the FOIA Request, unless said deadline to respond is extended as authorized by the FOIA.
+The Response will be mailed to the Requestor by first class mail, within five (5) business days after this Office's receipt of the FOIA Request, unless said deadline to respond is extended as authorized by the FOIA.

 There is no fee to inspect any "public record" as the term is defined in the FOIA.
-The Sheriff has waved the fee for copying of black and white police reports so long as the request is for minimal copies.
-If the request is for a substantial amount of copying, we will charge actual cost as allowed by the FOIA which we have computed to be Twenty-Five Cents ($0.25) per page for legal- or letter-size black and white.
+If the request is for a substantial amount of copying (in excess of 50 pages), we will charge actual cost as allowed by the FOIA which we have computed to be Fifteen Cents ($0.15) per page for legal- or letter-size black and white.
 Color and/or any other type of document duplication will be charged accordingly.
 Fees for copies must be paid prior to receiving them.

 There is no charge for search time in order to locate the Requested documents.